What Is The Difference Between Mass Number And Atomic Number

 Q: Is the mass number on the periodic table?

 A: No, the periodic table lists the atomic number.
-The mass number is specific to a particular isotope of an element.
+Plus, the mass number is specific to a particular isotope of an element.
 The periodic table shows the atomic mass, which is a weighted average of all isotopes.

 Q: Why is the atomic mass not a whole number?